Tillered Docs

 listList all clusters and peers

-viewView current configuration
+viewView the full configuration

-currentShow current context
+currentShow the current cluster context

-use-clusterSet current cluster
+use-clusterSet the current cluster

-add-peerAdd peer to a cluster
+add-peerAdd a peer to a cluster

-delete-peerDelete peer from cluster configuration
+delete-peerDelete a peer from the cluster configuration

 config list